Moonbeam Account Balances¶

 Ethereum Account Balances¶

 An account on Ethereum is an entity with a token balance (Ether or ETH in this case).
-Account-holders can send Ether transactions on Ethereum and can be controlled by either users (with the private key for signing) or smart contracts.
+Account-holders can send Ether transactions on Ethereum and accounts can be controlled by either users (with the private key for signing) or smart contracts.

 Therefore, Ethereum has two main types of accounts: user-owned and contract-owned.
 No matter the type, an Ethereum account has a single balance field that represents the number of Wei owned by this address, where Wei is a denomination of ETH (1 x 10^18 Wei per ETH).